kaoulis/linear-regression-house-pricing/README.md

 # linear-regression-house-pricing
-Predicting House Prices Using Linear Regression Modelling
+Predicting House Prices Using Linear Regression Modelling in R

+My GitHub is under development.